turingschool/lesson_plans/ruby_04-apis_and_scalability/react_in_theory.markdown

 ## Code Example
 ---
-* a SPA with three buttons that trigger three types of calculation to render in the browser.
+* a SPA (single page application) with three buttons that trigger three types of calculation to render in the browser.

 ## Code Challenge (15 min + 5 min group discussion)
 ---